SPDUK/youtube-subscription-dl/README.md

 ## Other info

-- If your internet disconnects of your change IP during a download, it will reconnect every 10 seconds and try again until it works.
-If your internet is disconnected while making API calls it will error and stop working.
+- If your internet connection disconnects or your change IP during a download, youtube-dl will crash after 30 seconds and retry the next 5 times the script runs.

 - If the channel has a livestream or premiere it will skip them, the video that is uploaded after will be downloaded as expected.